 YES!
 Provided the advisor does not market you to NFL teams, you are permitted to have an advisor during this process.
-However, it is not permissible for the advisor to contact teams on your behalf to arrange private workouts or tryouts.
-(Note: If you receive assistance from an advisor, you must compensate the advisor in an amount equal to the value of the services he or she provides you; furthermore, you may not receive such services at a free or reduced rate without jeopardizing your eligibility, regardless of whether the advisor does not typically charge clients for such services.)
+However, it is not permissible for the advisor to contact teams on your behalf (e.g., to arrange private workouts or tryout).
+You must compensate the advisor in an amount equal to the value of the services he or she provides; furthermore, you may not receive such services at a free or reduced rate without jeopardizing your eligibility, regardless of whether the advisor does not typically charge clients for such services.